 As admission criteria, each trainer has to pass a test in form of a trial course.
 In the trial course, they prove their didactic skills and talents.

 Each trainer receives a Teacher’s Guide that contains didactic knowledge and guidelines for teaching our courses.
-In addition, trainers receive further training in regular trainers’ workshops.
+In addition, trainers receive further training in monthly trainers’ workshops.

 Course Rooms and Equipment